 Whether you are currently living with Crohn’s disease or ulcerative colitis [the two main forms of inflammatory bowel disease (IBD)] it can be a challenge to sustain optimal health.
 You are confronted with daily distractions and obstacles, but strive to uphold a balanced lifestyle.
 Your perseverance and ability to reach your fullest potential is an inspiration to others who are living with Crohn’s or colitis.
 Through the AbbVie IBD Scholarship Program, Crohn’s and Colitis Canada wants to help you rise above your personal challenges in pursuit of your dreams.

-The AbbVie IBD Scholarship Program awards students who are living well with IBD, and strive to sustain an optimal level of wellness allowing them to excel and inspire others to do the same.
+The AbbVie IBD Scholarship Program awards students living with Crohn’s disease or ulcerative colitis and who strive to sustain an optimal level of wellness, allowing them to excel and inspire others to do the same.

 Did you know?